 Meditation 101: Calming Your Mind & Soul

 Practicing meditation on a regular basis can help relieve stress in your life.
-Meditation benefits, beyond decreased stress levels, further include:
+Meditation benefits, beyond decreased stress and anxiety levels, further include:

 - Promotion of self-awareness

 - Increased immune function

 Meditation is the art of doing less and allowing ourselves to disconnect from our immediate world.

 Here is a simple way to approach meditation to get you started:

 - First, put your phone on silent so it won’t interrupt you.